Giving fathers equal parental rights is good for women too

 I found there’s a supreme lack of awareness around parental leave.

-“I wanted to take my leave later so we could delay Olivia going into childcare for as long as possible.
+“I wanted to take my leave later so we could delay her going into childcare for as long as possible.
 Childcare is really expensive and Philippa’s workplace only gives her nine weeks’ maternity leave on 90% pay, the rest is at the statutory amount.”

 Jonathan was surprised by the inflexibility around parental leave that exists in some workplaces.

 “I found there’s a supreme lack of awareness around parental leave,” he says.
 “I was able to get information from Aviva’s HR department that was clear and helpful, but Philippa’s workplace was completely different.
 There’s no flexibility to change her return to work date and no option for her to work part-time.
-I think Philippa would have liked longer off and is anxious about leaving Olivia and how she will cope emotionally.”
+I think Philippa would have liked longer off and is anxious about leaving our baby, and how she will cope emotionally.”

 Even though 55% of Aviva staff who took parental leave return to work on condensed or part-time hours, Jonathan worries about how it might be perceived.